larshasstdas/4x5-Makropad-with-433Mhz-transmitter/README.md

 CAD/               Creo source files (top, bottom, pcb and assembly), stl files (top & bottom), step files Deamon/            Python files for the daemon, requirements.txt with all the libary versions
-KiCad/             KiCad files, Gerber files (also as .zip), libarys, Pick&Place RP2040_Code/       Platform.io project with all files needed for flashing the RP2040 BOM.csv
+KiCad/             KiCad files, Gerber files (also as .zip), libarys, Pick&Place RP2040_Code/       PlatformIO project with all files needed for flashing the RP2040 BOM.csv
 ```